 A Place in the Sun, a half-hour film analyzing a major UN conference on global development held in Seattle, was honored for outstanding local coverage of economic issues by the Economic Broadcasters Association.

 In the Best of Times, a half-hour film analyzing the problem of African-American youth unemployment in Seattle, aired nationally on the Jim Lehrer-hosted "US Chronicles" series, was named best local production on economic issues by the Economic Broadcasters Association, and received national Emmy recognition for "Community Service Award" by the National Academy of Television Arts and Sciences.

 Current Scholarly Projects

-Revising my dissertation manuscript, The Politics of Protectionism: Brazilian Informatics Policy, Regime Change, and State Autonomy, 1971-1992 for publication by an academic press.
+The Politics of Capitalist Transformation: Brazilian Informatics Policy, Regime Change, and State Autonomy, Routledge Press (forthcoming 2016).